 A landlords reminder

-The new Coronavirus Act 2020 (the “Act”) temporarily prevents the landlords from repossessing their own properties when their business tenants fail to pay rents during the “relevant period” to 30 June 2021 (further extended in March 2021).
+The new Coronavirus Act 2020 (the “Act”) temporarily prevents the landlords from repossessing their own properties when their business tenants fail to pay rents during the “relevant period” to 25 March 2022 (as at June 2021).
 This period might be extended in future.
 By saying “rents”, they include any sum payable under the lease – such as principal rent, service charge, insurance rent etc.